These policies and procedures only relate to medical and/or dental staff members.

 Business Travel Policy

 Please note:- Staff should make themselves aware of the changes to the Business Travel Policy which comes into effect from 1st July 2019.
 Staff will no longer be able to arrange their own travel when the costs exceeds £50, (excluding bus & taxi journeys).
-All travel will need to go through the purchasing department travel team and must be booked electronically (use the travel form link below) paper copies will no longer be accepted.
+All travel will need to go through the purchasing department travel team and must be booked electronically, paper copies will no longer be accepted.
 You will no longer have an option to claim back expenses for travel exceeding £50.

 Managing Conduct and Competence for Medical and Dental Staff